Pepper & Carrot AI-powered flipbook · Part 12 — Building a Knowledge Graph with an LLM: Entity Extraction and a Spoiler-Safe API

 A real run

 Trigger the skill in Claude Code (open the repo in the editor, type “extract the world graph”).
-The skill picked up the workshop’s state — ep01-12 ingested, the curated + framagit-scraped wiki sources on disk, the manifest fresh from the scraper — and produced:
+The skill picked up the workshop’s state — ep01-12 ingested, the curated and framagit-scraped wiki sources on disk, the manifest fresh from the scraper — and produced:

 - 45 entities: 19 characters (Pepper, Carrot, the three Chaosah godmothers, Saffron, Coriander, Shichimi, Yuzu, Truffel, Mango, Spirulina, Apiaceae, Camomile, Quassia, Torreya, the Mayor of Komona, Prince Acren, the Sage), 6 covens (Chaosah, Hippiah, Magmah, Aquah, Zombiah, Ah), 5 places (Hereva, Komona, Squirrel’s End, Qualicity, the Temples of Ah), and 15 creatures (the bestiary plus the three Chaosah demons Hornuk / Eyeük / Spidük).